katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ## Building Efficiency Predictions

-From the 5,384 properties, this plot shows the distribution of efficiency performance relative to the efficiency standards when the building was built.
+This plot shows the distribution of efficiency performance of 5,384 properties relative to efficiency standards when each was built.

-When the predicted building code release is earlier than the actual, the residual is a positive value.
-Positive residuals in this plot indicate there may be an opportunity for energy efficiency professionals to have a bigger impact.
+When the predicted building code release is less than the actual, the residual is a positive value.
+Positive residuals in this plot indicate there may be an opportunity for energy efficiency professionals to have a bigger impact because the building is predicted to be performing at a lower standard than was used in its construction.

 ![Prediction of cost to 2022](images/efficiency_values_dist.png)